CoderDojo-Content/Intermediate-App-Inventor/en/displaying-the-score.md

-1. All that's left is to display the scores and have you create some more minigames!
+1. All that's left is to display the scores of the player who have played your game!

 2. To display the score you need to go back to Screen1's blocks.